-You may know from our Inside the Loop tour of architectural interiors and the underground Pedway system that Chicago Detours loves experiencing architecture from the inside.
+You may know from our Loop Interior Architecture Walking Tour that Chicago Detours loves experiencing architecture from the inside.
 The exterior of a building shows off the grandeur of it’s structure and it’s relationship to the city context.
 But when we step inside a space we truly begin to dig into what makes the experience of architecture exciting – that these spaces shape how we live and work, and how we feel and behave.

 Here’s a rundown of my time with Open House Chicago via pictures in a two-part blog post.

 The Old Sears Tower

 Before Fazlur Kahn’s Sears Tower, the iconic Chicago department store had a 2.5 block long complex of offices and manufacturing in Homan Square.
 Most of the buildings are long gone, but the “original Sears Tower” remains.
 A glimpse of the architecture up top:

 We also visited the open studios at the Albany Carroll Arts Building.
 It was so much fun to see not just the art, but the ways the studio spaces are used in different ways.
 This painting by Robert Sebanc is certainly memorable.

 I popped into the Inland Steel Building on the way to our Historic Chicago Walking Bar Tour.
 Was a little bummed to not see the original interior, which is partly what was so exciting about this modernist building.
 Yes, it looks like the interior of a parking garage.
 The uninterrupted interior space of this building was revolutionary.